 The main cave is large vihara with chaitya.
 A hollow portion on the ceiling indicated that it contained stupa.
 Around the hall, there were made several cells for monks.

-Sometime later, after removal of the stupa, the cave was enlarged.
+Sometime later, after the removal of the stupa, the cave was enlarged.
 In the southern part of the cave, there was made large vihara with seventeen cells.
-There was made also vaulted chaitya-griha at the rear part – the northern part of cave.
+There was made also vaulted chaitya-griha at the rear part – the northern part of the cave.

 Another cave in this group contains two stupas.
 Still another cave contains remnants of painted plaster with bands of red, black, and white color.